 Every week, Holy Innocents members volunteer to be a part of the liturgy of our community by serving on the rota.
-There are spots for people who have been trained in certain ministries and positions for people who have no formal training, but a desire to serve.
+There are spots for people who have

 You can find a link to the current rota by clicking here.
 It will open a Google Doc.